Skip To Main Content

 Dan Klores

-School Founder and Board President
+School Founder and Chairman Emeritus

 Dan Klores is the very definition of a modern-day Renaissance Man.

-Communications (DKC).
+The Brooklyn-born, award-winning filmmaker and playwright founded the public relations/integrated marketing and crisis communications firm, Dan Klores Communications (DKC).
 DKC evolved into the fastest growing independent firm in the

 nation.